amyyalex/simple-contribution/contribution.md

   ![Clone](image/clone.png "click clone repository")

-  - You will see a list of all your repository and forks on GitHub.
+  - You will see a list of all your repositories and forks on GitHub.
   - Select `<your-github-username>/simple-contribution`.
   - Click _Clone_ button